 Hi!
 I’m Thomma Lyn Grindstaff.
-I’m a novelist, a musician, and a ghostwriter.
+I’m a novelist, a musician, and a freelance writer.
 My first novel, Mirror Blue, was published in 2009 by Black Lyon Publishing, and in 2011, I published two additional novels (Heart’s Chalice, Patchwork Stained Glass), a novella (Thy Eternal Summer), and various short stories, which are available as ebooks from Amazon’s Kindle Store, Barnes & Noble Nook, and Smashwords.
+And in 2013, I published another novel called Maestro.
 As my muse strikes, I post short stories and poetry on Grace Notes.
 I’m also active on Facebook and Twitter.
 Of course, I have more novels in the works!

 I’m a classically-trained pianist who has played piano nearly all my life.
 I also play classical guitar by ear.
 I compose songs and instrumental pieces, and I love to sing.
 My first album, Womanspirit Rising, is available through iTunes, Bandcamp and CD Baby, and on this album, you’ll find piano-based instrumentals which I offer in two versions: (1) layered with other sounds as appropriate to the piece and (2) piano-only.